subquery/documentation/docs/quickstart/quickstart_chains/near-aurora.md

-# NEAR Aurora (EVM) Quick Start
+# Aurora Quick Start (EVM)

 [Aurora](https://aurora.dev) is a next-generation Ethereum compatible blockchain and ecosystem that runs on the NEAR Protocol, and powers the innovations behind Aurora Cloud—the fastest path for Web2 businesses to capture the value of Web3.

-Since SubQuery fully supports NEAR and NEAR Aurora, you can index data from both execution environments in the same SubQuery project and into the same dataset.
+Since SubQuery fully supports NEAR and Aurora, you can index data from both execution environments in the same SubQuery project and into the same dataset.

 ## Goals